ASandhuZero/Playground/Prototypes/AIIDE 2024 Generating Worlds/Research text.md

 # Interesting ideas

+The rules are written in a left right pattern, but because of the rotations, there most likely a new implicit left right pattern being generated, so green 0 and water 1 will also generate a water 1 and a green 0

+Tiles are sparsely represented and give a high level explanation why the output ruleset When the patterns are being generated through the overlapping, check to see if the pattern generated is also within the original ruleset.
+If it is not then you can show a new rule origin point and the context that generated it.

+Look at the model synthesis work and see what it has to say about this.

+There is an issue that should be obvious, which is tha the simple tiled model will take the rules that exist and create an up and down relationship betweeen these rules and then use those as well.
+So really, the patterns that we should be keeping track are just the left and right associations...
+But then the issue comes when the patterns are made, they look at the output and there most likely is a case that they are getting the up and down rules as well.
+So I guess we are also mining those as well and should explain how that stays within the artifact and we are learning the implicit left and right rules as well.

 make sure to compare the output against some large language model, such as Gemini or chatgpt, to show that your rulesets contain more information from the original.
 I think this is going to be needed so that way I can go ahead and get that out of the bat.
 You can use the Max Kerminski work to show that you prompted it well enough.
+But Gemini already failed, so we can just get that test out of the way.

 this paper seems most likely that it will be of use. https://repository.falmouth.ac.uk/2945/1/bare_conf.pdf